-In a newly released opinion, the Tennessee Court of Appeals affirmed the trial court’s decision terminating the parental rights of the mother of two boys.
+In a newly released opinion, the Tennessee Court of Appeals affirmed the trial court’s decision of the termination of parental rights of the mother of two boys.
 The case, In re Domingo, reinforces the seriousness of state interference with an individual’s fundamental right to care for her children, as well as the constitutional mechanisms in place to protect that right.

 The mother had been placed in the custody of the Tennessee Department of Children’s Services (DCS) when she was 17.
 At that time, she was pregnant with her second child.
 She had relinquished custody of her first child through a voluntary placement agreement, and they all resided together with her foster parents.
 During the pregnancy of her second child, the mother was hospitalized for mental disturbances after threatening to kill herself and her unborn child.
 Days after the mother gave birth to her second child, both children were removed from her care after reported instances of abuse.